-Radial sawn V joint Shiplap provides a stylish and strong alternative to traditional softwood or manufactured cladding systems.
-The shiplap cladding is profiled from back sawn bevelled edge boards that overlap to produce a continuous vertical or horizontal cladding system.
+Radial Timber Sales V joint Shiplap provides a stylish and strong alternative to traditional softwood or manufactured cladding systems.
+The shiplap cladding is profiled from durable silvertop ash hardwood boards that overlap to produce a continuous vertical or horizontal cladding system.

-Shiplap cladding has been used as a feature on houses, commercial projects, apartments, high end fence finishes, visitor centres, lifesaving clubs, holiday homes & sheds.
+Shiplap cladding has been used as a feature on houses, commercial projects, apartments, high end fence finishes, visitor centers, lifesaving clubs, holiday homes & sheds.
 For images of Shiplap cladding visit: http://radialtimbers.com.au/gallery/shiplap/

 Shiplap cladding boards are generally sawn from naturally durable regrowth hardwoods such as Silvertop (Eucalyptus Sieberi), or sometimes Yellow Stringybark (Eucalyptus Muellerana) both of which are Class 2 durability.